Naan Recipe (Without Yeast)

 • Let one side get partly cooked.
 You will see some air pockets on the naan.

-• When you start seeing the air-pockets, then flip.
+• When you start seeing the air-pockets, then flip the flatbread with a spatula.

-• Now cook the second side on medium-high to high flame.
+• Now cook the second side on medium-high to high heat.

 • Again you will see air-pockets appearing on the second side.